How to build an impressive credit score fast

 If you’re turned down, ask about getting a secured card, where you give the issuer a deposit.
 It’s also a bit easier to qualify for cards from department stores such as The Bay and Canadian Tire, but be sure to pay off the balance each month, as these cards have very high interest rates.

 If you’re coming from the U.S., your credit history can’t be combined with your credit history in Canada, but that doesn’t always mean you need to start from scratch.
-Unbeknownst to many, “the credit card company here can actually call the credit bureaus in the U.S. to get your credit history,” says Camon Mak, director of multicultural markets at RBC.
-“It’s not perfect, but in the majority of cases, it’s simpler than if you’re coming from another country.”
+Ask your credit card company to call the credit bureaus in the U.S. to get your credit history.
+It doesn’t always work, but it’s worth a shot if you are faced with no credit history at all.

 Rodolfo Martinez, a former financial planner and current executive director of the Ontario Immigrant Network, advises newcomers to take out one or two credit cards or lines of credit that total around $3,000.
 “Make sure you make at least the minimum payment each month, and if you have to carry a balance, never let it go over half of your available limit.”